esthercsoke/practice-repo/README.md

-# dummy-repo
-A fake repo for my Data Science team buddies to mess around with!
+### A fake repo for my Data Science team buddies to mess around with!

 You will first have to set up Github on your computer: